ziran-liu/ziran-liu.github.io/_pages/about.md

   - /about.html
 ---

 I just graduated with a Ph.D. degree in Operations Research (OR) from New York University, Stern School of Business, with a specialization in probability theory and stochastic processes.
-Upon my graduation of Ph.D., I was invited by the Office of Academic Affairs at NYU Stern to the Beta Gamma Sigma (NYU Stern Chapter) with their invitation message of "outstanding scholastic performance".

 I am also on the job market now.